 Exhibitions and Digital Features – The Noguchi Museum

 The Noguchi Museum is really best experienced in person but until you can get there the two current exhibits, The Sculptor and the Ashtray and Composition for Idlewild Airport are online.
 (Make sure you click on the brochure links on each page, each is full of insight and detail about Noguchi’s thinking.)
 Other pages have long-form articles lavishly illustrated and meticulously researched.
-The calendar section shows upcoming online talks on aspects of Noguchi’s designs and artworks starting in April (details here, must be registered on the Zoom platform).
+In addition, there is a new area of the website called Distance Noguchi, with several films ranging from one to eleven hours long, showing how the sculptures at the museum interact with nature and daylight of their surroundings during the course of the day.